-We are a non-governmental non-profit organization the aim of which is to defend the rights and freedoms of all the people.
-We help people to know their rights and to assert them actively.
+We are a non-governmental non-profit organization the aim of which is to defend the rights and to assert them actively.
 We promote the system changes which improve the quality of life in the Czech Republic.
 Our vision is a fair, free and engaged society available for everyone.

 We are human rights watchdog

 The origin of the League of Human Rights goes back to the year 2000 when its future founders began to develop human rights activities within an independent partner organization called The Environmental Law Service (EPS).
 However, the turning point for the League was the year 2002, when the League separated from EPS and following its official establishment, it began to develop a wide range of activities related to compliance with the human rights in Brno and Prague.
 It focused on the members of the police forces, protecting the rights of children and victims of the domestic violence.